About Sunny Day Farms

 Which chemicals (antibiotics, de-wormer, hormones, etc.) do you use?
 How often?

 We have NEVER used hormones.
-On the rare occasion that an animal might need an antibiotic, then receive treatment, but then automatically, that animal is excluded from our special Grass-Fed Beef program.
+On the rare occasion that an animal might need an antibiotic, they receive treatment, but then automatically, that animal is excluded from our special Grass-Fed/Grass-Finished Beef program.
 For the comfort and health of our animals, we use a pour-on de-wormer twice a year.
 We have never used the injectable wormer.
+We are currently experimenting with garlic and spices mixed into the free-choice mineral so that we can eliminate the wormer completely.

 Describe the type of grazing system you employ.
 (For example, do you rotate your pastures/rangeland?
 Do you use fertilizer or plant seeds for forage?)

 We use a rotational grazing system and they graze 360 plus days of the year.
 We move them to fresh grazing paddocks at least every two weeks.
-Our cattle graze on native prairie, brome, alfalfa, sorghum-sudan grass (when the prairie grass dies in August), and sorghum leaves (non-GMO)and cover crop November through March of oat grass, radishes and turnips.
+Our cattle graze on native prairie, brome, alfalfa, sorghum-Sudan grass (when the prairie grass dies in August), and sorghum leaves (non-GMO) and a cover crop of oat grass, radishes and turnips.
+November through February, and cereal rye grass or triticale grass during March and April.
 When the grass is not as nutritious in the winter, they have free choice of brome or alfalfa hay as well as their grazing fields.

 When supplementing your feed, what type of feed do you use?
 Do you make an effort to avoid GMOs?

 We do not feed grain, so, no GMO’s here.
-Or native prairie, brome, alfalfa, milo leaves and cover crops are also non-GMO.
+Our native prairie, brome, alfalfa, milo leaves and cover crops are also non-GMO.

 Do you feed your animals vitamins and/or use mineral blocks?